george-carlin/abroaders/app/forms/README.md

    Virtus.
 4. Don't start a form object's name with `Create` or `Update`.
 Use `New` and `Edit` instead.
+5. Don't wrap the code inside `persist!` in a transaction.
+That's already being handled in the superclass.

 ## A quick gotcha